k6-web/k6-web/README.md

 ## Overview

 k6-web is a web extension for [k6](https://k6.io/), a popular open-source load testing tool.
-This extension allows users to run k6 load tests directly from their web browsers, making it easier to test web applications without needing to set up a separate environment.
+This extension allows users to run k6 load tests directly from their web browsers.

 ## Features